 – Rowsan Ara, youth participant from Jamalpur Baniachang

-SHOUHARDO has provided training on more than 30 trades including, mobile servicing, electrical house wearing, electronic, welding, led machine shop, plumbing and pipefitting, masonry, carpentry, power loom operation, Handloom, computer operation, beautician, handicraft, goat rearing, tailoring, duck farming, vaccination, industry-based training [ready-made garments], motorcycle mechanics, driving, and hotel management.
+SHOUHARDO III provided training on more than 30 trades including, mobile servicing, electrical house wiring, welding, plumbing and pipefitting, carpentry, power loom operation, Handloom, computer operation, hair, and makeup, handicraft, vaccination, motorcycle mechanics, driving, and hotel management.